Commonwealth Psychosocial Support Program

 - Have a severe and persistent mental illness

-- Not be receiving similar psychosocial supports through a state or territory government program, or the NDIS
+- Not be receiving similar psychosocial supports through a state or territory government program or the NDIS, where there is potential for duplication of service offerings

 You can self-refer into the program or be referred in by your GP or community support, just complete our referral form.